sunu/docs-or-not/README.md

 - Run `make build` to build the docker image
 - Run `make filter src="/path/to/source" dest="/path/to/destination"` to copy pictures of documents from the source folder to the destination folder.
 The folder structure is retained while copying.

+Or

+- Run `make filter_inplace src="/path/to/source"` to delete non-document images from the source folder.